mariuszmspace/my-links/README.md

 - [StackMaster](https://github.com/envato/stack_master) - Provides a ton of info pre-CloudFormation run so that you know exactly what will change -- `Ruby gem`
 - [StarCluster](http://star.mit.edu/cluster/) - Toolkit for using AWS for high performance computing (HPC), by MIT -- `Python`
 - [Steampipe](https://github.com/turbot/steampipe) - Query cloud resources using a SQL syntax -- `Golang`
+- [StigRepo](https://github.com/microsoft/StigRepo) - Automate and customize configurations that are compliant with Security Technical Implementation Guides (STIGs) owned and released by the Defense Information Systems Agency (DISA) -- `PowerShell`
 - [Stout](https://github.com/cloudflare/Stout) - Easy way to reliably upload a static website to S3, capable of configuring CloudFront and Route 53 -- `Golang`
 - [taskcat](https://github.com/aws-quickstart/taskcat) - Tool that tests AWS CloudFormation templates.
 It deploys your AWS CloudFormation template in multiple AWS Regions and generates a report with a pass/fail grade for each region, by AWS -- `Python`
 - [Terraformer](https://github.com/GoogleCloudPlatform/terraformer) - Generate Terraform files from existing infrastructure (reverse Terraform), supports AWS and GCP, by Google -- `Golang`